 Cape Town has lots of unique and exciting activities to keep you entertained during its winter months.
 And personally I prefer cooler temperatures when I’m exploring a city.

 I’ve already visited Cape Town with my teenage sons and now I’m planning another trip.
-This time I’m asking the advice of a friend who has an apartment there.
-Sam visits several times a year and knows the city well.
-He has no compunctions about winter trips.
-And he’s suggested plenty of ideas for things to do in Cape Town in winter.
+This time I’m asking the advice of a friend who visits several times a year and knows the city well.
+Sam has no compunctions about winter trips.
+And he’s helped me write this post, suggested plenty of ideas for things to do in Cape Town in winter.

 Temperature in Cape Town in winter

-From June to September Cape Town experiences cooler temperatures, averaging between 9 to 17°C. The season also brings more rainfall than the rest of the year with 8 to 10 rainy days per month.
-As a result the city has more cloud cover too.
-Check here for info on Cape Town’s climate and year round weather conditions.
+June to September are Cape Town’s colder months with temperatures averaging between 9 to 17°C. The season also brings more rainfall than the rest of the year with 8 to 10 rainy days per month.
+As a result the city has more cloud cover.
+But this is mixed with sunny days too.

 Things to do in Cape Town in winter